Skip to content

 The people/Ethnic groups

-The ethnic groups that live in and around Virunga include the Hutu, Tutsi, Mbuti and Basongora people.
+The ethnic groups that live in and around Virunga include the Hutu, Tutsi, Mbuti, and Basongora people.

 Things to do in and around Virunga National Park;